nicklalone/IGME220-Intro/Week 02/Slides/03 - Friday.md

 # Playtest Day!
 --
-## As you play, consider chapter 1 of each text.
+## As you play, consider your readings and things.
 --
 # can you make what you're playing "better"?